 The City of Auburn provides citizens with the opportunity to honor a member of the military by purchasing a memorial brick to be placed at the Veterans Memorial Monument, located on the corner of Ross St and Glenn Ave.
 Proceeds from brick sales go to the Auburn Veterans Memorial Fund.
 This application offers a convenient way to locate honored veterans.

 Future Landuse Plan

 This interactive map allows citizens to see the recommended future land use component of the CompPlan 2030.
-It alloys searching by address, street or subdivision, or generally map browsing.
+It allows searching by address, street or subdivision, or generally map browsing.